sebastiantoh/tp/docs/UserGuide.md

 * Exact matches (if exist) will appear as the first few results.

-e.g. You want to find the contact Alex Yeoh but you only roughly remember the spellng the of the name as alx yo and you can do this as shown.
+e.g. You want to find the contact Alex Yeoh but you only roughly r

+emember the spellng the of the name as alx yo and you can do this as shown.
 1. Type `contact find alx yo` in the **Command Box** and press <kbd>Enter</kbd>.

     <figure>